Make 4th of July activities fun for seniors

 Fortunately, there are many creative ways to adapt Independence Day activities to meet your older adult’s needs.

-We’ve rounded up more than a dozen ideas for adapting traditional activities so seniors can join in the fun while staying comfortable and calm.
+We’ve rounded up more than a dozen ideas for adapting traditional 4th of July activities for seniors so they can join the fun while staying comfortable and calm.

 6 activities for seniors who enjoy going out